sensedeep/custom-metrics/README.md

 ## Background

-AWS CloudWatch offers metrics to monitor specific aspects of your apps that are not covered by the default AWS infrastructure metrics.

-Unfortunately, AWS CloudWatch metrics can be very expensive.
+AWS CloudWatch offers metrics to monitor AWS services and your apps.
+Unfortunately, custom AWS CloudWatch metrics can be very expensive.
 If updated or queried regularly, each each custom AWS CloudWatch metric may cost up to $3.60 per metric per year with additional costs for querying.
 If you have many metrics or high dimensionality on your metrics, this can lead to a very large CloudWatch Metrics bill.
+This high cost prevents using metrics liberally in your app at scale.

-> **CustomMetrics** provides cost effective metrics that are much cheaper and faster than standard CloudWatch metrics.
+> **CustomMetrics** provides low cost metrics that are much cheaper and faster than standard AWS CloudWatch metrics.

-CustomMetrics achieves dramatic savings by supporting only **latest** period metrics. i.e. last day, last month, last hour, last 5 minutes etc. This enables each metric to be saved, stored and queried with minimal cost.
+CustomMetrics achieves dramatic savings by supporting **latest** period metrics. i.e. last day, last month, last hour, last 5 minutes etc. This enables each metric to be saved, stored and queried with minimal cost.

 CustomMetrics stores metrics to a DynamoDB table of your choosing that can coexist with existing application data.